markjnkim/es_mod/01-html/content/step-3-hero.md

 Depending on your version of Chrome, your screen should look something like this:
 ![Developer Tools](./assets/step-3/800-dev-tools.png)

-Click on the `Elements` tab to reveal the HTML code.
-On a full screen you will see the `Styles` section as well, displaying your CSS code.
+Click on the `Elements` tab to reveal your HTML code.
+On a full screen you will see the `Styles` panel as well, displaying your CSS code.
 By clicking on the various fields, we can change or delete the properties, attributes, content, and values.

 This tool is a tremendous asset to front-end developers with the ability to:
 * Change HTML elements and attributes